medhanitasrat/BBB-Materials-/README.md

 # BBB URL Testing Environment

 This tool deliverable consists of the implementation of an experiment and test environment that accesses client data and tests and records findings.
 Contains three python scripts (StatusCodeChecker.py, SyntaxChecker.py, URLVerification.py).
+More details are available on a sphinx documentation.

+## Accessing Sphinx Documentaion

+1) Go to the html folder
+2) Click on index.html
+     * All the information about each function and module is available on this page.

 ## Installation